alvinwendt/UFC-Odds-Anomaly-Detection/README.md

 - Determinability of the expected outcome of fights are highly volatile
 - Sports Betting odd doesn't necessarily follow fight data but adjust to market demand
 - Creation of a metric and baseline to identify anomaliess

-## 🚀 Future Scope <a name = "future_scope"></a>
-I would love to have created a live model that predicts based on adjusting odds during a fight.
-Additionally, more time dedicated to the predictive model for expected outcomes with an R Shiny App implementation would have been fun and valuable.

 ## 🏁 Data Collection with Web Scraping <a name = "data"></a>
 Scraped Data from various sources, including [ufcstats.com](https://www.ufcstats.com/), [Sherdog.com](https://www.sherdog.com/) and [BestFightOdds.com](https://www.bestfightodds.com/)